ailgo/decipher-drop/README.md

 *demo.py* - Python logic to run e2e to simulate NFTs creation, escrow NFT and algo funding, run NFT claim txns, recover unclaimed NFTs

+*util.py* - Some utility related functions that are used in multiple places

 ## Running

 clone sandbox and run: